hipay/hipay-wallet-cashout-mirakl-library/README.md

 ## Important notice

-Before getting started, be aware that this library needs to be integrated. **In most cases, you won't need to integrate it yourself** and will rather install the [turnkey Silex integration][repo-integration].
+Before getting started, be aware that this library needs to be integrated. **In most cases, you won't need to integrate it yourself** and will rather install the [standalone integration][repo-integration].
 You may want to integrate this library yourself if you already have a back-end application and want to manage the cash-out workflow in it.

+**Unless you have specific needs, do not integrate this library**, but install the [standalone integration][repo-integration] which integrates it.

 ## Getting started